 As social beings, horses are able to deliver insight into group roles and dynamics.
 Using horses in group activities is especially powerful in teaching teamwork, problem-solving, leadership, communication, assertiveness, creative thinking, relationship building, character and confidence.

-Applications in which Equine Assisted Psychotherapy has proven very successful have been in the fields of mental health therapy, family therapy and corporate team-building.
+Applications in which Equine Facilitated Learning has proven very successful have been in the fields of mental health therapy, family therapy and corporate team-building.

-Ed Dabney is a certified facilitator of Equine Assisted Psychotherapy.
+Ed Dabney is a certified facilitator of Equine Facilitated Learning.
 He would be happy to provide the horses, facility and arrange exercises to assist individual therapists and their patients or any corporate group.
 Please contact Ed for more details.